Rotzlucky/PixelWizards/_lessons/lesson1.md

 title: "Quest 1: Casting Your First Python Spell "
 lang: en
 next_lesson: lessons/lesson2/
+order: 1
 objectives:
   - Understand what Python is and why it's great for making games
-  - Set up Python on your computer
   - Write your very first Python program
   - Learn about print statements, comments, and variables
+  - Create an interactive greeting program
 ---

 # Your First Python Program

 Hello, future game developer!
 Are you ready to start your coding adventure?
-In this first lesson, we're going to learn what Python is, set it up on your computer, and write our very first program!
+In this first lesson, we're going to learn what Python is and write our very first program!

+*Note: Make sure you've completed the [Preparation lesson]({{ 'lessons/preparation/' | relative_url }}) before starting this quest.
+You'll need Python and PyCharm installed and ready to go!*

 ## What is Python?